Photo by lokarta

 Sadly this isn’t true, but it can sometimes make it appear thicker.
 That’s because your hair is thinner at the ends, and cutting it reveals the thicker part of the hair.
 In addition, it can make hair lighter, thus making it appear thicker from the added volume.

-Unfortunately there is no instant cure for hair loss, but at least now you know you can wear your hats guilt free and shampoo to your heart’s content.
+There is no instant cure for hair loss, but at least now you know you can wear your hats guilt-free and shampoo to your heart’s content.
 The only real solution to hair loss is a hair transplant.
-If you think that option is too expensive, just remember that the cost of a hair transplant is less than paying for products every month that don’t deliver results.
+If you’re ready for more information, call us today at 800-776-7775 for 24/7 help, or feel free to contact us online.